 - An excess amount of paraffin – If a small tissue sample is embedded in a big paraffin block, then it’s wise to trim away the extra was with a scalpel.
 If the tissue can’t be trimmed, then increasing the amount of dewaxing agent, and/or increasing the dewaxing time may improve your results.

-In conclusion, FFPE tissues can now be used for molecular genetics analyses, and the above steps can be taken to recover nucleic acids.
+In conclusion, FFPE tissues that can now be used for molecular genetics analyses, and the above steps can be taken to recover nucleic acids.
+BioChain has a wide variety of FFPE tissues from different regions to best serve your project requirements.